ESOS-Lab/OPIMQ/README.md

 # Publication
 This artifact is part of the research presented in the following publication:
-- **[OPIMQ: Order Preserving IO stack for Multi-Queue Block Device]**
+- **OPIMQ: Order Preserving IO stack for Multi-Queue Block Device**
-  [Jieun Kim, Joontaek Oh, Juwon Kim, Juwon Kim, Seung Won Yoo, and Youjip Won], *USENIX FAST*, 2025.
+  Jieun Kim, Joontaek Oh, Juwon Kim, Juwon Kim, Seung Won Yoo, and Youjip Won, *USENIX FAST*, 2025.

 ## Merits of OPIMQ